PhoenixTales/phoenix-docs/story/setting.md

 > But only the mightiest among the prisoners have the privilege to distirbute these goods among the others, while the weak ones are driven in the mines to get their little share.
 > The guards were no longer needed - no sane being can escape the prison, because the King's master mages put a psychic barrier around the prison colony to prevent every sane being from escape. [...]
 (Early promotional draft)

-While most of the story of Gothic was developed during the Phoenix Concept phase, almost nothing about the setting changed after the Orpheus Concept.
-It was more or less supposed to remain like we have outlined above, serving as the foundation of the story to be developed in Piranha Bytes' Phoenix Concept.
+While most of the *story* of Gothic was developed during the Phoenix Concept phase, almost nothing about the *setting* changed after the Orpheus Concept.
+It was more or less supposed to remain like we have outlined above (even if many aspects of the setting were lost in the execution, they were still part of the setting), serving as the foundation of the story that would be developed in detail in the Phoenix Concept.

 But what was most likely introduced here is the background story of the war against the Orcs, the kings and the realms.

 #### War Against the Orcs

-The monsters (at first Mike wanted to avoid the term "Orcs" in the same way he didn't want any other typical fantasy monster names in the game and the "Minecrawlers" specifically were not invented yet either) were part of the setting from the very beginning, but at first it was just about them living in their caves below the surface and below the mines.
+The monsters (at first Mike wanted to avoid the term "Orcs" in the same way he didn't want any other typical fantasy monster names in the game and the Alien-inspired "Minecrawlers" specifically were not invented yet either) were part of the setting from the very beginning, but at first it was just about them living in their caves below the surface and below the mines.
 Now a broader background story was developed, providing reason for why the ore is needed by the Outside World so urgently.

-In ancient times the Orcs and Humans were living alongside each other on the surface of the earth.
+A very cool background story, that most players of the game do not even know about: In ancient times the Orcs and Humans were living alongside each other on the surface of the earth.
 After a long time of war, slavery and oppression, the orcs, as it was written on the official Gothic website "fled from the racism of the humans into underground caves".
-One of these underground caves (natural caves, into which they have built their villages and cities) is under the colony of Khorinis and it was this clan who summoned the Sleeper a thousand years ago and who is since then living in fear of his awakening, bringing him sacrifices (human sacrifices, but their own blood as well) to calm him down.
+One of these underground caves (natural caves, into which they have built their villages and cities) is under the colony of Khorinis and it was this clan who summoned the Sleeper a thousand years before the game takes place and who is since then living in fear of his awakening, bringing him sacrifices (human sacrifices, but their own blood as well) to calm him down.
 This was most likely the background of what later in the Sequel would be described as the "Bloodearth Clan".

 #### The Mages